-The college will utilize staff, our program managers (the inici Group), and the College attorney (Berry, Elsner, and Hammond), each with expertise in the CMGC model of construction delivery to ensure a complete and comprehensive CMGC contract.
+The college will utilize staff, our program managers (the inici Group who has managed over \$1B dollar of GMGC projects), and the college attorney (Berry, Elsner, and Hammond) each with expertise in the CMGC model of construction delivery to ensure a complete and comprehensive CMGC contract.

-Following approval by the Local Contract Review Board (LCRB) for the CMGC procurement method, staff and the design team will develop a Request for Qualifications for CMGC services.
+Following approval by the LCRB of this resolution for the CMGC procurement method for preconstruction and construction services, staff and the design team will develop a Request for Qualifications for CMGC services.
 Responses will be reviewed, scored and interviews will be held.
 Staff will return to the LCRB for approval of the contract with the selected CMGC.